 And then I reverted it (remember that this causes everything that I did after the checkpoint to be lost):

-So, at this point, what’s on disk?
-An empty file, that’s what.
+So, at this point, what of that Notepad content lives in the VM’s VHDX?
+Nothing, that’s what.
 I never saved anything.
 But, all of the text that was in the in-memory version of the document is still there because the state of memory was saved.
 The checkpoint represents the virtual machine as it was at the exact moment that the checkpoint was taken.
 Notepad doesn’t know that anything happened.
 The only thing anywhere in the virtual machine that realizes that anything is different is the time service.
 I do have the Time Synchronization service enabled, so the clock was updated immediately.

 What are the Characteristics of Production Checkpoints?